tic0uk/devopsapprentice.com/_pages/40_about.markdown

 </div>﻿
 <article class="post">
   <div class="post-content">
-Hello,
+Hello, and welcome to my site.
 <br><br>
-Welcome to my site!
 My name's Tim, and I live in Brighton in the United Kingdom.
-<br><br>
 I created this site because I wanted to help give something back to the on-line community that's helped me reach so many of my IT goals.
 I hope that it helps you with something in the way that so many other sites have helped me.
 <br><br>
 I've worked as an Engineer and Sysadmin for a combined 7 years in the UK, and I'm now self-studying to build up my skills to the next level.
 My long-term goal is to have a successful career as a DevOps Engineer, and so I'm learning in-depth about methodologies, tools and automation associated with the practice of DevOps.
 <br><br>